 Certifications and Degrees

-Being a Project Management Professional certainly has its perks — salaries approach $124K annually and far exceed the paychecks of those without certification.
-Bigger paychecks are awarded to Hazard Analysis and Critical Control Points Specialists with credentials; these people earn about $83K per year on average.
-Those with a Master of Business Administration (MBA) at Mars, Inc. come out on top, and their salaries approach around $120K annually.
+Being a Project Management Professional certainly has its perks — salaries approach $124K per year and far exceed the paychecks of those without certification.
+On average, salaries rise to around $83K annually for accredited Hazard Analysis and Critical Control Points Specialists.
+Employees who have a Master of Business Administration (MBA) make the most here, hauling in about $120K per year.

 Benefits and Perks